Earthquakes on May 13, 2026

 2.1md

-Seismographs logged a magnitude 2.1 earthquake 21 km SSE of Redway, CA with origin time 18:35 UTC on May 13, 2026.
+A magnitude 2.1 seismic event took place 22 km SSE of Redway, CA on May 13, 2026 at 18:35 UTC.
 The hypocenter lay at 5.5 km, placing this in the shallow crustal category.
-The epicenter is at 39.946°, -123.715°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 39.944°N, -123.716°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13